NeneWang/Concept-Logs/pages/crashcourse-swagger.md

 	- LATER Dotnet migrations cheatsheet:
 	- LATER Memorize pieces of the code to setup
 	- LATER Basic Libraries that were used on this case
+	- LATER Activity: Instead of memorizing things.
+Try to fill in the gaps into where the documentation can be found at each stage.
 	- [[entitity-framework-cheatsheet]]
 	-